moews/gaussbock/README.md

 Only three inputs are required by Gaussbock: The list of parameter ranges, each as a tuple with the lower and upper limit for each parameter (`parameter_ranges`), the handle for a posterior function that is to be used to evaluate samples (`posterior_evaluation`), and the required number of posterior samples in the output (`output_samples`).

-A vaiety of optional inputs can bet set.
+Gaussbock offers a variety of optional inputs.
 An affine-invariate MCMC ensemble to obtain an initial approximation of the posterior can be used, or users provide their own initial sample (`initial_samples`).
 This takes the form `['automatic', int, int]` for the MCMC ensemble, with the integer referring to the number of walker and steps per walker, respectively, or `['custom', array-like]`, with the array-like object providing the initial samples in the parameter space.
-The maximum number of Gaussbock iterations (`gaussbock_iterations`) can be set as well as the number of samples that are drawn from the current posterior approximation before each truncated importance sampling step (`mixture_samples`) and the maximum number of expectation-maximization (EM) iterations to fit the variational Bayesian GMM (`em_iterations`).
+The maximum number of Gaussbock iterations (`gaussbock_iterations`) can be set, as can the number of samples that are drawn from the current posterior approximation before each truncated importance sampling step (`mixture_samples`) and the maximum number of expectation-maximization (EM) iterations to fit the variational Bayesian GMM (`em_iterations`).

 In addition, the start and end for a shrinking convergence threshold for the posterior fitting in the form `[float, float]` can be provided (`tolerance_range`), as can the maximum number of Gaussians to be fitted to samples in each iteration (`model_components`) and the tpe of covariance parameters from the set `{'full', 'tied', 'diag', spherical'}` used for the fitting process (`model_covariance`).
 Another optional input is the method used to initialize the model's weights, means and covariances as either `'kmeans'` or `'random'` as possible values (`parameter_init`).
 The armount of information the model fitting should provide during runtime can be set as `0`, `1` or `2` (`model_verbosity`).

 In order to make use of parallelization, the user can either choose to use MPI pools and set the corresponding input to `True` (`mpi_parallelization`), for example for running on supercomputers or local clusters, or specify a number of processes for multi-core parallelization (`processes`).
 Another boolean input is the choice whether both the importance weights and the final model should be returned (`weights_and_model`).
 Since truncated importance sampling is used, the truncation value for importance probability re-weighting can be chosen as a float from `[1.0, 3.0]`.
 Lower values lead to a more general fitting with strong truncation, whereas smaller values result in a higher level of retaining dominant data points.
 This input should only be customized if the posterior approximation is problematic and can't be resolved via other inputs.

 The model used for the fitting process can be selected, with `'kde`' for kernel density estimation (KDE) being the default for problems in less than three dimensions, and `'gmm'` being the default otherwise to use the variational Bayesian GMM suitable for higher-dimensional problems.
 Lastly, if KDE is used, the kernel bandwidth that should be used can be specified (`kde_bandwidth`).
-The required and optional inputs, together with their default values, are listed below, with _D_ denoting the dimensionality of the parameter estimation problem, or the number of parameters.
+The required and optional inputs, together with their default values and with optional inputs marked with an asterisk, are listed below, with _D_ denoting the dimensionality of the parameter estimation problem, or the number of parameters.

 <br></br>